-The energy sector remains one of the most gender imbalanced and gender equity holds a greater challenge in India’s energy sector.
+The energy sector remains one of the most gender imbalanced and gender equality holds a greater challenge in India’s energy sector.
 Women comprise less than 6 percent of technical staff and less than 1 percent of top managers.
 As per a study conducted by IEA – ‘Women working in the rooftop solar sector’ (2019), women account for an estimated 11% of the workforce in the rooftop solar sector in India, significantly less than the global average of women in the renewable sector, at 32%.
 In other energy sectors of India like coal, oil and gas companies, and electricity utilities, this figure further steeps low to 10%.

 On May 11, SAWIE organized a roundtable of Chief Human Resource Officers (CHRO) from leading energy and industrial companies to discuss gender challenges and share best practices to help create an enabling environment for a gender balanced workplace.